Reza Hosseini Nassab

-Some New Fatwas
+Fatwas

 Forbiddance of forcing women to cover their hair: "It is not permissible to force women to cover their hair.
 It is necessary to respect the gender equality of men and women in law and rights."

 On covering a Muslim woman's hair: "Covering the body of a Muslim woman is obligatory in Islamic law.
 However, the ruling on covering the hair of a Muslim woman based on the Quranic verses and Islamic narrations was one of the Islamic governmental rulings to differentiate the free Muslim woman from the non-free maid in a certain period of time when the system of slavery was still in place."

+On the permissibility of a woman Marja': "We did not find any credible evidence about requisite of manhood for a "Marja".
+Therefore, if other requirements are satisfied, a woman can reach this position."

 On forbidding the execution of apostates: "It is not permissible to execute an apostate at all."

 On stoning: "Stoning is not mentioned in the Holy Quran and is not allowed."

 On the purity of non-Muslims: "Non-Muslims, whether followers of divine religions or else, are all intrinsically clean."